Updated Sept 2020

 But it’s still an important trait that we should be using more often—especially in our professional lives.
 It makes us more mindful and provides perspective.
 And that can have a profound impact on the way we work and the results we get.

-- The benefits of empathy in the workplace
+- The benefits of empathy at work (why do it?)

 What is empathy?

-It’s a common term that’s often both misused and misunderstood.
-For example, empathy is sometimes confused with sympathy.
-They’re similar concepts, but with a few important distinctions.
-To be “sympathetic” is to feel pity towards someone.
-But to be “empathetic” towards them is to share their perspective.
+Empathy is a common term that’s sometimes both misused and misunderstood.
+For example, empathy is at times confused with sympathy.
+They’re similar concepts that both have to do with connecting with another person through emotion, but with a few important distinctions.
+To be “sympathetic” is to feel pity towards someone—you may not have experienced what they’re going through or fully understand it, but you feel bad for them.
+But to be “empathetic” towards them is to share their perspective and understand it.
+(Most likely because you’ve experienced it yourself.)

 The academic definition

-This research paper by Jean Decety and Jason Cowell offers a more in-depth definition of empathy that’s useful for understanding its different aspects:
+This research paper1 by Jean Decety and Jason Cowell offers a more in-depth definition of empathy that’s useful for understanding its different aspects:

 Empathy consists of three parts: